-a half-eaten chocolate panna cotta with berry compote in a glass with a spoon
+a half-eaten chocolate panna cotta with berry compote.

 Why you should try this recipe